cheng-zhangpei/NucleusDB/README.md

 ## 📚 Research Context

-NucleusDB was developed to solve the critical bottleneck of managing vast amounts of long-term memory data for AI agents.
+​	ComDB was developed to solve the critical bottleneck of managing vast amounts of long-term memory data for AI agents.
 Instead of treating the database as a simple external store, this project integrates memory management logic directly into the database layer, providing a seamless interface for LLM applications.

-The work serves as the foundational memory backend for a larger vision: **KubeNucleus**, a proposed intelligent data center management system where AI oversees cloud-native infrastructure.
+​	The work serves as the foundational memory backend for a larger vision: **KubeNucleus**, a proposed intelligent data center management system where AI oversees cloud-native infrastructure.

+​	I hope the project can not only used to convenient the inference of LLM, but also convenient the training of LLM.
+The final goal of this project is to let DB can understand the meaning of the data it store.

 ## 🔧 Getting Started

 ### Prerequisites

-*   Go 1.20+
+*   Go 1.22.0
+*   toolchain go1.22.10
 *   Protocol Buffers Compiler (`protoc`)
 *   gRPC-Go plugin
-*   ZooKeeper (for the distributed timestamp service)
+*   ZooKeeper (for the distributed timestamp service,if just use single node mode, can ignore)

 ### Installation